kubernetes/website/content/en/docs/tasks/manage-gpus/scheduling-gpus.md

   * You can specify GPU in both `limits` and `requests` but these two values must be equal.
   * You cannot specify GPU `requests` without specifying `limits`.
-- Containers (and pods) do not share GPUs.
+- Containers (and Pods) do not share GPUs.
 There's no overcommitting of GPUs.
 - Each container can request one or more GPUs.
 It is not possible to request a fraction of a GPU.